awfulwaffle77/kravmaga/README.md

 **PASSWORD RESET WITH EXPIRING LINKS**

 **EVENT & ANTRENAMENT ADD WITH POPUP**
-Event also has the possibility to Delete and Edit
+Event also has the possibility to Delete and Edit.
+Antrenament is implemented such that you can only update Instructori and Data, but not the Location.

-**INDIVIDUAL ANTRENAMENT PAGE**
+**INDIVIDUAL ANTRENAMENT PAGE WITH SEARCH**
 Individual page where, depending on the GET Param `id`, you can see the users.

 ## Communication between sever and client